-Name and Province and Country of Residence Position(s) with the Company Principal Occupation During Past Five Years Director since David B. Dreisinger (1), (3) British Columbia, Canada Director Professor at the University of British Columbia since 1984; President of Dreisinger Consulting, providing consulting services on major hydrometallurgical projects and plants; a director of Polymet Mining Corp. since October 2003, Search Minerals Inc. since July 2009, and LeadFX Inc. since June 2017; Vice President Metallurgy of Camrova Resources Inc. since July 2004; Vice President Metallurgy of Search Minerals Inc. from July 2009; from May 2009 to January 2018, held position of Vice President Metallurgy with TriMetals Mining Inc.; and from September 2012 to December 2014, held position of Vice President Metallurgy with Clifton Star Resources Inc. September 14, 2015 Jan Votava Czech Republic Managing Director of Mangan, Director Managing Director of Mangan, from October 1, 2017; From 2006 to September 2017, held managerial roles including Head of Transformation Team for Europe, Technical Director for Central Europe, as well as Executive Chairman and Managing Director for the Czech Republic for LafargeHolcim, a global building materials company.
-September 21, 2017 Gregory P. Martyr (1) New South Wales, Australia Director Since 2017, has served as Executive Director of WarpForge Limited (formerly Carbon Fibre Development Technologies Pty Ltd.), a manufacturer of carbon fibre industrial scale products; from 2011 to 2016, served as Managing Director with Standard Chartered Bank, ultimately as the Global Head of Advisory, Mining and Metals.
-March 20, 2018 Thomas Glück British Columbia, Canada Vice President, Development Vice President, Development of the Company since January 1, 2018; From March 2013, provided numerous clients, including the Company, with metallurgical consulting services, as Thomas Glück Consulting.
-N/A Fausto Taddei British Columbia, Canada Notes: Vice President, Corporate Development and Corporate Secretary Vice President, Corporate Development and Corporate Secretary of the Company since November 1, 2018; from June 2013, a private financial consultant.
+Name and Province and Country of Residence Position(s) with the Company Principal Occupation During Past Five Years Director since John Webster (1)(2) British Columbia, Canada Non-Executive Chairman, Director Retired in June 2014 after 30 years with PricewaterhouseCoopers LLP; a director of Eldorado Gold Corporation and chair of its audit committee.
+September 14, 2015 Marco A. Romero (2) British Columbia, Canada President & CEO, Director President and CEO of the Company since September 2015; President and CEO and a director of Delta Gold Corp. from January 2009 to July 2015; President and CEO of Polaris Materials Corporation from 1999 to 2008, and a director from of Polaris Materials Corporation from 1999 to 2017.
+November 25, 2014 David B. Dreisinger (1)(3) British Columbia, Canada Director Professor at the University of British Columbia since 1984; President of Dreisinger Consulting, providing consulting services on major hydrometallurgical projects and plants; a director of Polymet Mining Corp. since October 2003, Search Minerals Inc. since July 2009, and LeadFX Inc. since June 2017; Vice President Metallurgy of Camrova Resources Inc. since July 2004; Vice President Metallurgy of Search Minerals Inc. from July 2009; and from May 2009 to January 2018, held position of Vice President Metallurgy with TriMetals Mining Inc. September 14, 2015 Gregory P. Martyr (1)(2) New South Wales, Australia Director From 2017 to August 2020, served as Executive Director of WarpForge Limited (formerly Carbon Fibre Development Technologies Pty Ltd.), a manufacturer of carbon fibre industrial scale products; from 2011 to 2016, served as Managing Director with Standard Chartered Bank, ultimately as the Global Head of Advisory, Mining and Metals.
+March 20, 2018 Thomas M. Stepien California, USA Director Since 2009, has served as Chief Executive Officer of Primus Power, a company that produces stationary energy storage systems.
+September 22, 2020 Martina Blahova British Columbia, Canada Chief Financial Officer CFO from January 2020; Corporate Controller of the Company from September 2018 to December 2019; Manager of Financial Reporting at SSR Mining Inc. from November, 2013 to August 2018 N/A Fausto Taddei British Columbia, Canada Vice President, Corporate Development and Corporate Secretary Vice President, Corporate Development and Corporate Secretary of the Company since November 1, 2018; from June 2013, a private financial consultant.
 N/A